Home/Blog Center/Security Camera

-Most Dangerous Parts of London 2025: Where Crime Hits Hard and What to Do Notice
+Most Dangerous Areas in London 2026: Where Crime Hits Hard and What to Notice

 London is full of energy, history, and culture.
 But like any big city, it has its rougher spots too.
 If you’re living here, planning a move, or just visiting, it’s useful to know which areas have higher crime rates—not to scare you off, but to help you stay aware and make smart choices.

-In this guide, you’ll find a breakdown of the 10 most dangerous parts of London, based on reported crime stats.
+In this guide, you’ll find a breakdown of the 10 most dangerous areas in London, based on reported crime stats.
 We’ll look at the boroughs with the highest crime rates, what might be driving those numbers, and what you can do to stay safe.

 London at night